kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### What defines a Datapoint

 Conceptually a datapoint is a set of inputs that you would want to test on your models.
-Consider a single row of data for a classification problem with the following columns <br>
+Consider a single row of data for a classification problem with the following columns

 | locator                    | ground_truth |
 |---------------------------------------------------------------|----------------------------------------|